sahn93/os-team3-mirror/README.md

 `ptree.c` consists of 3 functions.
 - `struct prinfo convert_ts_prinfo (struct task_struct *ts)`

 Converts `task_struct` into `prinfo` struct.
+Since `prinfo` is just a subset of `task_struct`, every variables in `prinfo` is identical with them in `task_struct`.
 - `void ptree_dfs(struct task_struct *root, struct prinfo *buf, int *n_entry, const int nr)`

 Traverse the process tree by calling `ptree_dfs` recursively for a process's children.
-It does not store current prinfo if 'buf' is already full.
+It does not store `prinfo` of `swapper`, which is the root process and of processes that come after 'buf' is already full.
 - `asmlinkage int sys_ptree(struct prinfo *buf, int *nr)`

 Actual system call function for ptree.
-It validates the arguments first and traverse the process tree from the root(swapper) after allocates buffer in kernel memory. after traversal, copy the kernel buffer into the user buffer.
+It validates the input arguments first and traverse the process tree from the root(swapper) after allocates buffer in kernel memory. after traversal, copy the kernel buffer into the user buffer.
+When it occurs an error, it returns an appropriate value for the kind of error.

 ## How to build our kernel
 1) type `build` on the root directory.